Periods After Pregnancy

 - What to Expect From Your First Period After Giving Birth

-- Why Breastfeeding Moms Don’t Get Their Periods Quickly
+- Why Don’t Breastfeeding Moms Get Their Periods Early?

-- How Your Period Will Be Different After Pregnancy
+- Will Your Period Be Different After Pregnancy?

-- How Long Will Your First Period After Giving Birth Last
+- How Long Will Your First Period Last After Giving Birth?

-- How Will You Know if Something is Wrong
+- How Will You Know If Something Is Wrong With Your Postpartum Period?

 - Misconceptions About Periods After Childbirth

-Many new moms may wonder, after normal delivery when will my periods come?
-In most cases, you may start off with your menstrual cycle within 6 to 8 weeks after giving birth, if you are not breastfeeding your baby.
-However, if you are exclusively breastfeeding your baby, you may not have your period till you stop breastfeeding.
-Here exclusive breastfeeding means that your baby is only on breast milk.
-Some women may start off with their periods within a couple of months after giving birth, whether breastfeeding or not.
+You can expect your period to return within 6 to 8 weeks of giving birth, i.e., if you are not breastfeeding your baby.
+However, if you are exclusively breastfeeding your baby, you may not have your period until you stop breastfeeding.
+Exclusive breastfeeding here means that your baby is only on breast milk.
+In some women, periods return within a couple of months of giving birth, whether they are breastfeeding or not.

 What to Expect From Your First Period After Giving Birth

-Bleeding and vaginal discharge are very common after giving birth.
+The first period after pregnancy is different for different women.
+It can change massively, less or not at all, and you should be prepared for anything.
+You may have longer or shorter periods and heavier or lighter flow.
+You can also expect bleeding and vaginal discharge after giving birth, as they are very common post-pregnancy.
 Whether you have had a vaginal birth or caesarean delivery, you will experience some amount of vaginal bleeding and discharge after giving birth.
-This is due to shedding of extrauterine lining and blood that the body had acquired during pregnancy.
-In the initial stages, you may experience heavy bleeding and clots; however, after a few weeks, the blood gives way to vaginal discharge called lochia.
-This vaginal discharge can be creamy white to red in colour.
+This is due to the shedding of extrauterine lining and blood that your body must have acquired during pregnancy.
+In the initial stages, you may experience heavy bleeding and clots.
+The bleeding that happens until 42 days after giving birth is lochia, and it changes colour from dark red to whitish discharge in those 42 days.
 You may have this discharge for up to six weeks, and in case you are breastfeeding your baby, you may expect your first menstrual period after birth around this time.

-Why Breastfeeding Moms Don’t Get Their Periods Quickly
+Why Don’t Breastfeeding Moms Get Their Periods Early?

-Many moms do not get their periods after delivery while breastfeeding because of change in hormones.
-The hormone Prolactin, which is present in breastfeeding moms, is required for the production of the milk.
-This milk-producing hormone suppresses the reproductive hormones.
-Therefore, in the dearth of reproductive hormones no eggs are released for fertilization.
-Without the egg, there will be no menstruation, and thus feeding mommies do not get their periods quickly.
+Most new mothers do not get their periods after delivery while breastfeeding because of the hormonal changes.
+The hormone prolactin, which is present in breastfeeding moms, is essential for the production of breast milk.
+This hormone suppresses the reproductive hormones.
+Therefore, in the dearth of reproductive hormones, no eggs are released for fertilization.
+Without the egg, there is no menstruation.
+Thus, breastfeeding moms do not get their periods quickly.

-You may experience some changes in your period after pregnancy.
-This is because your body may be adjusting to your period routine after delivery.
+Be prepared to expect and experience some changes in your period after pregnancy.
+This is because your body will be in the process of adjusting to your menstrual cycle after delivery.
 You may experience some of the following:

-- Your period may be more painful than your previous menstrual cycles.
+- Your period may be more painful than your earlier menstrual cycles.